leeprovoost/meme-tube/README.md

 * Ensure you have your PATH set up properly so that your Gem bins are accessible
 * Bundler: `gem install bundler`
 * Rerun: `gem install rerun`
+* Postgres database (I'm using 9.3).
+SQL scripts are in database/script.sql

 ## Installation